Sexual Assault and Civil Legal Remedies

 You may be able to sue your employer, school, or landlord.
 They may have done something or not done something that made it more likely that you could be assaulted.

 All of these cases are "fee generating."
 This means an attorney can earn a fee from any damages that you receive.
 Many attorneys take these cases on a contingency fee basis.
 This means you do not pay the attorney up front, but the attorney gets a portion of your money (typically one-third) plus out-of-pocket expenses.
 Iowa Legal Aid does not represent clients in these types of cases.
-The Iowa State Bar Association's Lawyer Referral Service can provide the name or names of lawyers who can consult and advise you for no more than $25 for the first 30 minutes.
-The phone number for the ISBA Lawyer Referral Service is 515-280-7429.
+The Iowa State Bar Association's Find A Lawyer Service can provide the name or names of lawyers who can consult and advise you for no more than $25 for the first 30 minutes.
+Get information at https://www.iowafindalawyer.com

 Iowa Coalition Against Sexual Assault